jorritvanderheide/human-ai_collaboration_in_the_kitchen/README.md

 ## Requirements
 To run the web app, you need to serve recuisine.html on a PHP server.
 A full HD monitor is recommended.

-Alternativey the web app can be visited [`here`](https://solar.jorritvanderheide.com/recuisine "Recuisine Web App")
+Alternativey the web app can be visited [`here`](https://solar.jorritvanderheide.com/recuisine "Recuisine Web App").